OCD and Anxiety

 Trauma Recovery (PTSD)

 Rogers’ Financial Assistance Program helps people who are unable to pay for emergency and medically necessary services they receive.
 For eligible patients/guarantors, Rogers may reduce bills in part or in full.

 Financial assistance from Rogers comes with two expectations.
 Patients are expected to cooperate with Rogers’ procedures for obtaining other forms of payment or financial assistance and to contribute to the cost of their care based on their individual ability to pay.

 Rogers’ financial assistance does not include all costs that may be associated with behavioral health services.
-Items or services that are not included in our financial assistance program include, but are not limited to, transportation, lodging, prescriptions, food, medical equipment, and pharmacy supplies.
+Items or services that are not included in our financial assistance program include, but are not limited to, transportation, lodging, prescriptions, food, medical equipment, lab services, and pharmacy supplies.

 All patients/guarantors who receive a financial assistance application must complete and return the application, along with the following documents that serve as the minimum information necessary to process an application for financial assistance: